 Clean off the old thermal mastic (RA) from the freezer plates and refrigerator fin.
 A large blade putty knife or scraper works well.
 A shop vac works well to remove any other debris or loose foam.
-Do not remove the fin as its very easy to get this back in upside down

-If you want to remove the ice maker, all ice maker wiring, water valve, and 120V ice maker cord can be removed and discarded.
+This is how your board and wiring should look like before continuing the install.
+As mentioned before, if the ice maker is being removed, all ice maker wiring, water valve, and 120V ice maker cord can be removed and discarded.